 If you want to learn more, in fact everything and anything, about Clarke food warmers I encourage you to read Jim Sapp's article "Clarke's Food Warmer and the Pannikin - Part I".

-The beauty of food warmers (all the parts of the set fitting and working together) is also their Achilles' heel.
-When parts break, or become lost, the odds of the remaining parts staying together decreases rapidly.
-This coupled with the fact that they are in the range of 150 - 250 years old explains their rarity and my interest in them.
+One of the beauties of food warmers (multiple parts fitting and working together as one) is also their Achilles' heel.
+When parts break or become lost the odds of remaining pieces staying together rapidly decreases.
+This coupled with the facts that they are old and fragile explains their rarity and also my interest in them.

-For what ever reason I have always found it rewarding looking for parts with the hope of one day reuniting them with their lost relatives.
+For what ever reason I have always found it rewarding looking for parts in the hope of reuniting them with lost relatives.

 Examples of other shaped, patterned and sized food warmers from England:

-Examples of other shaped, patterned and sized food warmers whose origin I am not so sure:
+Examples of other shaped, patterned and sized food warmers whose origin I am unsure: